-Women in Film - Scandalous Sisters GHUM 1094 Online OntarioLearn Email to a Friend OntarioLearn description: How are women represented in film?
+Women in Film: Scandalous Sisters GHUM 1094 Distance Learning Online OntarioLearn Email to a Friend OntarioLearn description: How are women represented in film?
 What kinds of stories are told about women’s experiences – and who is telling these stories?
 What kinds of women are represented in films – and what kinds of women don’t we see in mainstream movies?
 Women in Film - Scandalous Sisters explores and analyzes representations of women in a range of mainstream historical and contemporary films.
 Our focus is on movies that were seen as “scandalous” or controversial when they were released because of the “unconventional” behaviour and/or appearance of the central female character(s).
 We explore the historical, social and political factors that influenced both the representations of women in these films and the controversies that arose when the films were released.
 We also discuss how and why representations of women (both “scandalous” and “proper”) in film have changed over time and consider the future of women in film.
 Issues of gender, race, class and sexuality are central to our discussion and analysis.
-Note(s) This is an online course hosted by George Brown College but delivered via OntarioLearn.
-Please ensure you are familiar with the basic technology requirements for OntarioLearn online courses.
-Teacher support (via email) and technical support (via phone) will be available for this course.
+Note(s) Course Delivery Method: This is an online course hosted by George Brown College but delivered via OntarioLearn.
+Teacher support will be available via email, and technical support will be available via phone.
+Technical/Computer Requirements: Refer to the basic technology requirements for OntarioLearn online courses.
 Full-time Equivalent(s) GHUM 1024 Contact Information 416-415-5000, ext.
-6543 firstname.lastname@example.org Course Section(s) Available CRN: W51351 Date(s) 10 Jan 2017 – 18 Apr 2017 Hours: 42 Fee: $366 (includes $45 in [non-refundable] materials fees [online access]) Note: Registration Deadline: Jan 14 CRN is Closed CRN: S82489 Date(s) 09 May 2017 – 15 Aug 2017 Hours: 42 Fee: $366 (includes $45 in [non-refundable] materials fees [online access]) Note: Registration Deadline: May 13 Register Now Some courses require you to purchase a textbook.
+6543 firstname.lastname@example.org Course Section(s) Available CRN: W53172 Date(s) 14 Jan 2020 – 21 Apr 2020 Hours: 42 Fee: $399 Note: Registration Deadline: Jan 18 CRN is Closed CRN: S83819 Date(s) 12 May 2020 – 18 Aug 2020 Hours: 42 Fee: $399 Note: Registration Deadline: May 16 Register Now Some courses require you to purchase a textbook.
 The cost of the textbook is not included in the course fee unless otherwise indicated.
 If there is a textbook assigned for this course, it will be listed on the bookstore website.